kagayo/kagayo/README.md

   <p align="justify">
   <small>
   I am a junior software developer and UI/UX designer, I'm currently not working.
 I'm however learning programming, and I have some experience in front-end web development.
-  I have been designing websites for my own small business, and recently have decided to use my talents to create projects full-time.
+  I have been designing websites for my own small business, and recently have decided to use my skills to create projects full-time.
 I’m happy to not only build the website, but also work on digital marketing, social media management, UI/UX design engineering,... etc.
   I'm driven to create things that solve practical problems.
 I can work autonomously and collaborate with other developers to bring your projects to life.
   I have a passion for exploring new ideas and ways of doing things.
 This has manifested itself in my desire to learn new programming languages, technology stacks and software development practices. <br/>
   </small>